squillace/helm-multinode/Setup on AKS/README.md

 Then you're going to create your cluster and enable additional nodepools when doing so.
 > **`NOTE:`** Even though the cluster you are creating is a Linux-node cluster, you're going to be creating the cluster to support multiple nodepools on VMSS (`--enable-vmss`) so that you can add a Windows nodepool in [HelloIIS](../HelloIIS/README.md).

 First, specify the values you want to use.

-It's recommended that you
+    export RESOURCE_GROUP=<your resource group name>
+    export CLUSTER_NAME=<your cluster name>
+    export PASSWORD_WIN=<your windows password: reasonably complex>
+    export USERNAME=azureuser
+    export LOCATION=<your location for the deployment>

+Second, create the resource group.

+    az group create -l $LOCATION -g $RESOURCE_GROUP

+Third, create the AKS cluster that supports nodepools.

     az aks create \
         -g $RESOURCE_GROUP \